 (NOTE: Previous ISO ratings were 4, 6, and 10 respectively)

 To view an interactive map of the ISO ratings for the Loveland Fire Rescue Authority, please click here.
 The map should open in a separate window, but it may take several seconds to load.
 You can then click on the “I Want To” button to utilize the various interactive functions to explore the map and change layers.
 To search for a specific address to see where it is within the map, scroll down the left sidebar and click on the “Search Address” button.
 A color-coded key lists the various ISO ratings for the various areas of the map is also located in the left sidebar.

 Additionally, you can utilize mapping Web sites, such as Google Maps, to determine the approximate road miles distance between a specific address and the nearest fire station.
 For the addresses of all of our fire stations, click here to go the the Fire Stations page.

 Standards of Cover

-If you have any questions about what type of fire response there would be for your residence or business, please download and refer to our Stands of Cover document, beginning on page 134.
+If you have any questions about what type of fire response there would be for your residence or business, please download and refer to our Standards of Cover document, beginning on page 134.